100 Essential Training Topics for Managers (2026)

 50. Managing Cross-Team and Peer Conflict

 Much manager energy goes to managing laterally: dependencies, cross-functional friction, competing priorities, and misaligned metrics.
-Training should include negotiating resources without formal authority and aligning on shared definitions of done, priority, and quality across teams.
+Training should include negotiating resources without formal authority.

 Team Culture, Dynamics, and Psychological Safety